Alexistox/botketoanviet03/README.md

 - Currency conversion utilities
 - Mathematical expressions evaluation
 - TRC20 address formatting
+- **NEW: Groups Dashboard Website** - View all groups information in a beautiful web interface
 - **NEW: Number format with abbreviated units (k, tr, m), combined formats, mixed units and comma-separated numbers**

 ## Recent Updates

+- **🆕 LATEST: Groups Dashboard Website**: Use `/groups` command to get a link to a beautiful web dashboard showing all bot groups information with statistics, financial data, and operators list.
 - **🆕 LATEST: Auto Bank Transfer Processing**: Reply "1" to bank transfer notification messages to automatically execute `+[amount]` command!
 Bot intelligently parses bank notifications and extracts amounts automatically.
 - **Added support for abbreviated number formats in mathematical expressions**: Now you can use expressions like `2k+500`, `1tr*2`, `3m/2+4k`, etc. All number formats (k, tr, m, comma-separated) are supported in math calculations.
 - **Added support for mixed unit formats**: 4m2k = 4,002,000, 5tr3k = 5,003,000, 1m500k = 1,500,000, etc.